 As with all loose climbing chalk, BD White Gold produces a lot of dust and is easily spilled.
 Friction Labs Gorilla Grip is easier to manage with its resealable coffee bag style packaging with a narrow opening but costs over twice as much.
 Pairing White Gold with a refillable chalk ball is a great way to prevent spills and reduce dust inside your climbing gym.

-Read review: Black Diamond White Gold
+Read more: Black Diamond White Gold review

 Best Bang for the Buck